The-WTF-Format/specification/content/clut.typ

 - Code length = $00000011_2$
 - Colors in set color space
-- 1 byte colors in hex in he example
+- 1 byte colors in hex in the example

 #figure(
   caption: "Example Color Lookup Table",